baconjs/bacon.js/README.md

 `streamOrProperty.skip(n)` skips the first n elements from the stream

+`streamOrProperty.delay(delay)` delays the stream/property by given amount of milliseconds.
+Does not delay the initial value of a Property.

+`streamOrProperty.throttle(delay)` throttles stream/property by given amount of milliseconds.
+This means that event is only emitted after the given
+"quiet period".
+Does not affect the initial value of a Property.

 `streamOrProperty.doAction(f)` returns a stream/property where the function f is executed for each value, before dispatching to subscribers.
 This is useful for debugging, but also for stuff like calling the